jaxtisapia/meteor-hello-world/README.md

 - Can delete Post, only by owner
 - Added a RedirectService at client side to process all redirects
 - Comments are now Reactive
+- Added pagination for post list

 ### Todos

-- Make a pagination for post list
 - Style all pages with material design

 - Use GraphQL